kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### EvictionRequest

-We will introduce `evictionrequest.coordination.k8s.io` and `eviction.coordination.k8s.io` types to enforce the contract between the eviction requesters and the responders.
+We will introduce `evictionrequest.lifecycle.k8s.io` and `eviction.lifecycle.k8s.io` types to enforce the contract between the eviction requesters and the responders.
 This type is a bit similar to `leases.coordination.k8s.io` in that it requires multiple actors to synchronize the state.
 Which in our case is the progress of the eviction.
+The coordination group is not being reused for these new types, because it should only contain coordination primitives for generic apiservers.
+And even though PDBs are in the policy group, evictions are ephemeral and do not adhere properly to being a policy.
+Therefore, we will introduce a new lifecycle group.

 ### Eviction Requester
 [Eviction Requester](#eviction-requester) section provides a general overview.